Who Gets To Manage Change in SME’s?

 If you were the leader, what kind of conversation would you have with your team?
 Why?

 When would the business owner/CEO of an SME not be ultimately responsible for a change project?

 What level of responsibility would you assign to the team members and/or employees?

 When is it most beneficial to bring in a consultant/coach to assist with the change project?

-We’ll be discussing this topic on the Twitter chat, #kaizenblog on Friday, September 2nd at 12:00pm ET/5pm BST/9am PT.
+This was a topic on the Twitter chat, #KaizenBiz (formerly #KaizenBlog) on Friday, September 2nd.
 Please consider yourself invited to join our discussion.
 If you can’t make the chat, add your comments, thoughts and opinions here.

 *I wanted to cite who created the drawing used as a graphic for this post.
 However, I wasn’t able to find the origin of the drawing.
 I found it on the site for the Christ Church Northern Beaches.
 My apologies to the artist.